jorgebucaran/fisher/man/man7/fisher-faq.md

 Fisherman was built from the ground up using a completely different design, implementation and set of principles.

-Some features include: UNIX familiarity, minimalistic design, flat tree structure, unified plugin system, external self-managed database, cache mechanism, dependency manifest file and compatibility with Oh My Fish!, etc. See `fisher`(7).
+Some features include: UNIX familiarity, minimalistic design, flat tree structure, unified plugin architecture, external self-managed database, cache system, dependency manifest file and compatibility with Oh My Fish!, etc. See `fisher`(7).

 ### How can I upgrade from an existing Oh My Fish! or Wahoo installation?